clubdeck/clubdeck.github.io/index.md

 # Release notes

+## Version 1.4.0

+* Fixed login bug
+* Redesigned the app (hopefully for the best)
+* Added autofocus on new opened tab
+* Improved sound effects tab (you can now scroll inside it)
+* Fixed youtube audio effect bug

 ## Version 1.3.9

 * Added audience insights: real-time info about the room's gender split and areas of interest (experimental, moderators only)